apache/db-jdo/HowToReleaseJDO.md

     * `tck/README.md`
       Update version number and date

-    Use the maven version plug-in to update version numbers in the `pom.xml` files at the root and subproject levels.

-        mvn versions:set -DnewVersion=3.2-RC1 -DprocessAllModules
-        mvn versions:update-parent -DallowSnapshots=true -DnewVersion=3.2-RC1 -DprocessAllModulesss
-        mvn versions:commit -DprocessAllModules

-4. If needed, update the dependency to the RI, DataNucleus, in the tck `pom.xml`.
+4 .
+If needed, update the dependency to the RI, DataNucleus, in the tck
+    `pom.xml`.

 5. If needed, apply patches from the main branch to the release branch.